Beeston, Leeds: Governance

 Most parts of Beeston are located within the Beeston and Holbeck ward of Leeds City Council, which has since its creation in 2004 consistently been represented by Labour councillors.

 Parts of Beeston Hill to the north of Cross Flatts Park are located within the Hunslet and Riverside ward.
 This was created in 2018, and largely corresponds to its predecessor City and Hunslet, created in 2004.
 This was too has invariably returned Labour councillors since 2004.

 Hilary Benn (Labour) has been MP since 1999 when he won the seat following the death of Derek Fatchett who had been MP for Leeds Central since 1983.
 Before the 1997 general election, Beeston was part of the Morley and Leeds South constituency, represented from its creation in 1983 to 1992 by Merlyn Rees and from 1992 to 1997 by John Gunnell.
 Before the creation of the Morley and South Leeds constituency the area was part of the Leeds South constituency represented until 1963 by Hugh Gaitskell, leader of the Labour Party from 1955 to his death in 1963, after whom a primary school in the area is named.

 Notable people

+The architect Arthur Hiscoe died in Beeston.
 The playwright Willis Hall attended Cockburn High School in Beeston as did the academic and author of The Uses of Literacy, Richard Hoggart.
 The poet Tony Harrison was brought up on Tempest Road and went to what was then Cross Flatts county primary school.
 More recently, the actress Holly Kenny who starred in the BBC drama serial Waterloo Road was a pupil at the school.

 The musician and bandleader Ivy Benson grew up in Beeston, where her former house on Cemetery Road is marked with a blue plaque.
+Leigh Francis, famous for his character Keith Lemon, was born in Beeston.

 Former England and Leeds United footballer Paul Madeley was born in Beeston.
 Former international rugby league and rugby union star Jason Robinson went to Cross Flatts Park Middle School and Matthew Murray High School, and began his Rugby League career with Hunslet Hawks.

-Leigh Francis, famous for his character Keith Lemon, was born in Beeston.